Andre601/TrainCompositions/README.md

 # Train Composition Site

+> [!IMPORTANT]
+> This repository has been archived in favour of [railinfo.juliandev02.me](https://railinfo.juliandev02.me) having implemented such a system.

 This is a small project related to the Community Server of MrJulsen, which displays the train compositions (different parts of a train) on the server.
 The Data is obtained from a [JSON file](docs/assets/trains.json) in this repository and generated into Markdown + HTML for [MkDocs](https://mkdocs.org) to then render and display.

 ## JSON structure